Sanel Jahić: APOEL

 On 22 June 2011, Jahić signed a two-year contract with Cypriot club APOEL.
 During his spell with APOEL, he helped his team to win the 2011 Cypriot Super Cup and reach the Quarter-finals of the 2011–12 UEFA Champions League.
 He appeared in four qualifying round matches and in all six group stage matches on APOEL's way to the quarter-finals of the Champions League, mainly as a substitute.

 Karabükspor

 In January 2012, Jahić moved to Turkish club Karabükspor for a transfer fee of €300,000, signing a two-and-a-half-year contract with the club.
 Jahić left Karabükspor at the end of the 2012–13 season.

 St Johnstone

 Jahić trained with Scottish Premiership club St Johnstone in October 2013.
 He signed a short-term contract with the club after they lost defenders Steven Anderson and Frazer Wright to injury and suspension respectively.
 On 6 January 2014, Jahić left St Johnstone after his contract expired.

 Grasshopper

 On 6 February 2014, Jahić joined Swiss Super League side Grasshopper on a half-year deal.

 Levadiakos

-On 1 September 2015, Jahić joined Greek Super League side Levadiakos on a year deal for an undisclosed fee.
+On 1 September 2015, Jahić joined Super League Greece side Levadiakos on a year deal for an undisclosed fee.